-The total minimum timeframe of the above uncontested divorce is 21 weeks, but it is likelier to be longer and it would be prudent to allow 30 plus weeks.
+The total minimum timeframe of the above uncontested divorce is 21 weeks; however, it is likely to be longer, and it would be prudent to allow 30 plus weeks.

 First and foremost, if you can reach an agreement with your partner prior to application, then things can proceed according to the above minimal timeframes.

-Secondly, enlisting legal counsel (individually for both parties) should help speed up the proceedings, by enabling you to reach an acceptable arrangement in as non-antagonistic a manner as possible.
+Secondly, enlisting legal counsel (individually for both parties) should help speed up the proceedings by enabling you to reach an acceptable arrangement in an as non-antagonistic a manner as possible.

-Thirdly, with appropriate legal assistance you can hit all the appropriate deadlines and complete all the necessary paperwork to ensure your divorce proceeds smoothly.
+Thirdly, with appropriate legal assistance you can hit all the appropriate deadlines and complete all the necessary divorce papers to ensure your divorce proceeds smoothly.

 Finally, by engaging in third-party moderated dialogue with your partner on issues including shared finances and child custody, potential stumbling blocks can be negotiated in a timely manner.

 Divorce is never pleasant.
 Even if uncontested, the act of dissolving bonds forged in hope can have deep emotional resonance.
-However, there’s no reason why it cannot be professionally undertaken, with experienced legal representation, to mitigate the suffering of both parties while providing the relief of a new start for both of you.
+However, there’s no reason why it cannot be professionally undertaken by experienced family lawyers, mitigating the suffering of both parties while providing the relief of a new start for both of you.

 Celeb divorces are never far from the headlines.
 We regularly read about stars who have headed to court and are granted their divorce in no time at all.